MWloszek/dynamixfrontend.github.io/README.md

 <a name="media-queries"></a>
 ### Media Queries
 DynamiX sites are built responsively, not by any defined breakpoint.
-Our philosophy is that ours sites should look great on any sized screen.
+Our philosophy is that our sites should look great on any sized screen.

 * Media queries are nested within the property: